 The Fund is not a part of the Alaska Airlines company or Air Group.
 It is a separate, non-profit organization made up of employees who volunteer to serve on the Board of Directors, representing all divisions of Alaska Airlines.

 The goal is for every Alaska Airlines employee to donate $1 per paycheck.
 100% of all contributions go towards assisting fellow employees at Alaska Airlines.
 The EAF is a 501(c)3, charitable organization and all contributions are tax-deductible.

 All employees are eligible to apply, whether or not they donate to the EAF.
 Applications are strictly confidential.
 Assistance granted is a gift, not a loan and is not required to be repaid.

 Last year, about 30 percent of employees gave to the EAF through payroll deduction.
 The EAF raised approximately $286,000, which was used to help about 73 employees pay their mortgages, COBRA insurance, car payments and insurance, and medical and grocery bills while they recovered from injury or illness.

-Besides payroll deductions, we have several fundraising events: EAF Online Auction in Oct/Nov, the Golf Tournament in Aug, and the Left on Board (LOB) sale.
-Many employees have also undertaken their own projects to raise money for the EAF.
-One such activity is the Gold Coast Center piñata auction, held in early May each year.
-We have also had a pilot design study cards to sell with the proceeds donated to the EAF, and many others have done charity hikes/swims/runs; with all proceeds going directly to the EAF.
+Besides payroll deductions, we have several fundraising events: EAF Online Auction in Oct/Nov, the Golf Tournament in Aug, and the Spring Sale.
+Many employees have also undertaken their own projects to raise money for the EAF, such as a piñata auction, charity hikes/swims/runs, book/bake sale, and pilot design study cards, to name a few; with all proceeds going directly to the EAF!